 TRANSPERSONAL: The transpersonal considers all of life’s experiences as valuable and offers a positive way of understanding our difficulties.
 ‘What is the purpose of this problem?’
 ‘What qualities am I developing or need to develop?’
 ‘What can I learn from this?’
 Tough times and challenging, traumatic events can offer unique opportunities for growth, and greater awareness.
 Sometimes we need to break down to break through – a dark night of the soul is not unlike like manure heaped on barren winter soil.
 It fertilises and incubates new potential and beauty; and spring always did follow winter.

-Therapy works by discovering and expanding core qualities of the personality through connection to our inner being – the true, authentic Self.
+Therapy works by discovering and expanding core qualities of the personality through connecting with the authentic Self.
 But how do we connect with this aspect of ourselves?
-By working deeply with the language of the unconscious (symbolism, colour, sound) utilising some of the following tools:
+By working with the language of the unconscious (symbolism, colour, sound) utilising some of the following tools: